dfinity/candid/.github/CONTRIBUTING.md

 This repository contains source code for the canister interface description language—often referred to as Candid or IDL.
 Candid provides a common language for specifying the signature of a canister service and interacting with canisters running on the
 Internet Computer.

-The Candid user interface enables you to test and work with program functions directly without requiring you to write front-end code.
+In addition, the Candid user interface enables you to test and work with program functions directly without requiring you to write front-end code.

 ## Before you contribute